ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Upgrade instructions for using custom CMOR tables
 -------------------------------------------------

-The CMOR tables can now be configured via :ref:`config-cmor-tables`.
+The CMOR tables can now be configured via :ref:`cmor_table_configuration`.
 The following mapping applies:

 - ``cmor_type`` has been replaced by ``type``